cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

 **allPlayingWhileSounding()**

-    returns a new Stream of elements in this stream that sound at the same time as "el", an element presumably in another Stream.
+    Returns a new Stream of elements in this stream that sound at the same time as "el", an element presumably in another Stream.
 The offset of this new Stream is set to el's offset, while the offset of elements within the Stream are adjusted relative to their position with respect to the start of el.
 Thus, a note that is sounding already when el begins would have a negative offset.
 The duration of otherStream is forced to be the length of el -- thus a note sustained after el ends may have a release time beyond that of the duration of the Stream. as above, elStream is an optional Stream to look up el's offset in.
-TODO: write: requireClass: Takes as an optional parameter "requireClass".
-If this parameter is boolean True then only elements of the same class as el are added to the new Stream.
-If requireClass is list, it is used like classList in elsewhere in stream to provide a list of classes that the el must be a part of.
-The method always returns a Stream, but it might be an empty Stream.

 **addGroupForElements()**